materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Here is what each Primal does, then after we will detail what possible orders they can attack in:

 {: .everyone}
-> **Garuda**: she will cast **Wicked Wheel** ({% glossary PBAOE %}), into a donut AoE.
+> **Garuda**: she will cast **Wicked Wheel** ( {% glossary PBAOE %} ), into a donut AoE.
 As a group, be on the edge of the point blank AoE, and immediately take a step in as soon as the telegraph disappears.
 The {% glossary Viscous Aetheroplasm %} stack occurs as you walk in for the donut.
 After, Garuda casts **Aerial Blast** for raidwide damage, then {% glossary Feather Rain %}.
 >
 > **Ifrit**: he will cast a set of {% glossary Eruptions %}, then shortly after **Crimson Cyclone** (dash across the arena) on cardinals.
 The {% glossary Viscous Aetheroplasm %} stack occurs after **Crimson Cyclone** goes off.
 After, Ifrit casts **Hellfire** for raidwide damage.
 >
-> **Titan**: he will cast 3 sets of {% glossary Weight of the Land}.
+> **Titan**: he will cast 3 sets of {% glossary Weight of the Land %}.
 The {% glossary Viscous Aetheroplasm %} stack occurs as the 3rd set of AoE's appear.
 After, Titan casts **Earthern Fury** for raidwide damage.

 {: .note}
 As all the raidwide damage at the end of each Primal attack is from the Primal and not the Ultima Weapon themself, targeted mitigation (Feint, Addle, Reprisal, etc.) **do not reduce its damage**.
 You will need to rely on **party mitigation** for the raidwides.

 There are 3 possible orders in which they attack.
-The main thing to note for each order is which way we move to dodge Titan's {% glossary Weight of the Land} but basically, dodge in the direction that will keep you within the quadrant between Waymarks 2 and 3 (north west, if you look at the map)
+The main thing to note for each order is which way we move to dodge Titan's {% glossary Weight of the Land %} but basically, dodge in the direction that will keep you within the quadrant between Waymarks 2 and 3 (north west, if you look at the map)

 - **Garuda -> Ifrit -> Titan**

 Resolve Garuda as described above.
 Then, importantly, **WAIT FOR FEATHER RAIN TO HAPPEN** before immediately making your way dead north (on the 3 Waymark).

-Once north, as the entire party will be stacked together, {% glossary Eruptions %} * all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.
+Once north, as the entire party will be stacked together, {% glossary Eruptions %} all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.
 Stay at 2, ready for Titan.

-When the {% glossary Weight of the Land} sets appear, dodge CW -> CCW -> CW.
+When the {% glossary Weight of the Land %} sets appear, dodge CW -> CCW -> CW.
 After the raidwide, move towards north, ready to finish off the Ultima Weapon.

 - **Ifrit -> Garuda -> Titan**